animazan/animazan/README.md

 - 👋 Hi, I’m @animazan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Project Management
 - 🌱 I’m currently learning ...
 Kashmir!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... my twitter handel!
+- 📫 How to reach me ...
+My Linkedin www.linkedin.com/in/azan-anim-pm

 <!---
 animazan/animazan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.